Ambitious Renovation Projects Ready to Ramp Up at College of the Mainland

 Fifty-one years after the college was founded, the campus is about to begin the first phase of a major “overhaul”—with extensive renovation projects beginning on the college’s aging infrastructure, its familiar Student Center, gymnasium, and chemistry lab.

-Funds for these renovations comes from a $16.9 million maintenance tax bond approved by the Board of Trustees in October.
+Funds for these renovations comes from a $16.9 million maintenance tax note approved by the Board of Trustees in October.

 “Our facilities have served several generations of students,” said President Dr. Warren Nichols., “but upgrades are overdue.
 The board and administration are taking bold steps to create a first-class learning environment for our students, and do it this year.
 We can’t afford to wait any longer.”